davt3r/Threads-app/README.md

 👉 **Community Profiles**: Display community profiles showcasing threads and members for a comprehensive overview.

-👉 **Figma Design Implementation**: Transform Figma designs into a fully functional application with pixel-perfect and responsive design.

 👉 **Blazing-Fast Performance**: Optimal performance and instantaneous page switching for a seamless user experience.

 👉 **Server Side Rendering**: Utilize Next.js with Server Side Rendering for enhanced performance and SEO benefits.